Prof. Catherine Cole

 1. Identify some major figures and topics in African performance.

-2. Analyze dramatic texts and dance performances with precision and insight.
+2. Analyze dramatic texts, dances, and performances with precision and insight.

 3. Formulate a well-organized argument supported by evidence.